sqlxpert/sqlxpert.github.io/_posts/2025-05-15-idempotence-doing-it-more-than-once.md

 layout: post
 title: "Idempotence: Doing It More than Once"
 ---
+Five different AWS services, five different approaches to the same problem!
+This article is about improving software by improving the organizations that produce it...

+---
+## What Is Idempotence?

 In organizations, just as in software, it is best to do work one time, and one time only.
 Preventing repetition is difficult, and the results of repetition can be costly.
 In a modern software system, a circumstance (an [event](https://aws.amazon.com/event-driven-architecture/)) that triggers an action might be reported more than one time, or a message in a [queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-queue-types.html) might be delivered for processing more than one time.
 In a large or long-lived organization, people who know nothing of each other might solve the same problem more than one time.